horpeazy/react-projects/09-color-generator/README.md

-# Lorem Ipsum
+# Color Generator

 ## About

-This is a react application that demonstrates hpw forms are used in react to build dynamic interface.
+This is a react application that demonstrates how forms are used in react to build dynamic user interface.
 To test the application locally, follow the instructions below, there is a link to the site hosted on Netlify at the botton of this page.

 ### Installing Dependencies